Gabriel-Ramaldes/consult-purchase/README.md

     -mvn spring-boot:run
     -mvn test

-The H2 database is stored in memory and can be accessed at http://localhost:8080/h2 and the credentials are stored in the 'application.properties' file, the default user/pass are admin/admin.
+The H2 database is stored in memory and can be accessed at http://localhost:8080/h2 if you uncomment the two console lines, the credentials are stored in the 'application.properties' file, the default user/pass are admin/admin.
 For manual testing, you can use a tool like Postman or Insomnia to call the endpoints.
 Some example calls to get started are: